Acegame-ai/Mayan-Run/README.md

 ## License

-Maya Run is licensed under the MIT License.
+Mayan Run is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements